 Are classes canceled?

-No, classes are moving to a distance/online modality format (i.e. online, Blackboard, Zoom, etc.)
+No, classes have moved to a distance/online modality format (i.e. online, Blackboard, Zoom, etc).

 Is campus closing?